jcrist/msgspec/_sources/structs.rst.txt

   `None` if no value is provided.

 - ``groups`` is an *optional* field expecting a `set` of `str`.
-If no value is provided, it defaults to the empty set (note that mutable default values are deep-copied before use).
+If no value is provided, it defaults to the empty set.

 Struct types automatically generate a few methods based on the provided type
 annotations: